Robust, randomized preconditioning for kernel ridge regression: Conclusions

 \section{Conclusions}

-We have presented two new algorithms for solving kernel ridge regression (KRR) problems with a moderate or large number of data points ($10^4 \leq N \leq 10^7$).
-Our proposed algorithms based on \RPCholesky and \krill preconditioning are fast, robust, and reliable, outperforming previous approaches \cite{COCF16,FTU21,gardner2018gpytorch,wang2019exact,RCR17,RCCR19,meanti2020kernel}.
+This paper has identified two algorithms for solving kernel ridge regression (KRR) problems with a moderate number of data points ($10^4 \leq N \leq 10^7$).
+The proposed algorithms based on \RPCholesky and \krill preconditioning are relatively fast, robust, and reliable, outperforming previous approaches \cite{COCF16,FTU21,gardner2018gpytorch,wang2019exact,RCR17,RCCR19,meanti2020kernel}.

 If the number of data points $N$ is not prohibitively large (say, $N \leq 10^5$--$10^6$), we recommend solving the full-data KRR equations using conjugate gradient with \RPCholesky preconditioning.
-As long as the kernel matrix eigenvalues have polynomial or faster decay, the \RPCholesky approach enables us solve KRR problems in just $\order(N^2)$ operations.
-In our application to the QM9 data set ($N = 1.3\times 10^5$ data points), we only require $60$ CG iterations to acheive a high predictive accuracy using \RPCholesky, and CG converges even faster when we use \RPCholesky with a higher approximation rank.
+The \RPCholesky approach enables us solve KRR problems in just $\order(N^2)$ operations when the kernel matrix eigenvalues decay at a sufficiently fast polynomial rate and the chosen regularization is not too small.
+For example, when \RPCholesky preconditioning is applied to the QM9 data set with $N = 1.3\times 10^5$ data points, $60$ CG iterations are enough to achieve a high predictive accuracy.

+Eigenvalue decay is the main requirement limiting the performance of \RPCholesky preconditioning, and this limitation becomes apparent when the regularization $\mu$ is small (see the right panel of \Cref{fig:exact-performance}).
+Future work is needed to discover effective preconditioners for KRR problems with slow eigenvalue decay.
+Methods based on hierarchical decompositions \cite{COCF16,AFG+16,CAS17,YLRB17} and sparse inverse approximations \cite{schafer2021sparse,huan2025sparse,zhao2024adaptive} are promising candidates for this purpose, but there is a concern these methods perform poorly in high dimensions \cite{AFG+16}.

 If the number of data points is so large that $\order(N^2)$ operations is too expensive, we recommend restricting the KRR equations to $k \ll N$ data centers and solving the restricted KRR equations using conjugate gradient with \krill preconditioning.
-The \krill approach converges to the desired accuracy in just $\order((N + k^2)k \log k)$ operations, for any kernel matrix and regularization parameter $\mu$.
-In our application to the SUSY data set ($N = 5 \times 10^6$ data points), \krill converges in just $4$ iterations, even with a parameter setting $\mu/N = 2\times 10^{-10}$ that would be challenging for other algorithms.
-Just as krill are the foundation for the marine ecosystem, the \krill algorithm has the potential to serve as the foundation for many large-scale KRR applications in the future.
+The \krill approach converges to the desired accuracy in just $\order((N + k^2)k \log k)$ operations for any kernel matrix and regularization parameter $\mu$.
+For example, when \krill preconditioning is applied to the SUSY data set with $N = 5 \times 10^6$ data points, CG converges in just $4$ iterations, even with a parameter setting $\mu/N = 2\times 10^{-10}$ that would be challenging for other algorithms.